IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.3.1 File a Claim Use Case Description

-Claiming: a PoS system (e.g., Hospital) sends a request for reimbursement of costs incurred for a certain treatment to the FIS
+Claiming: a POS system (e.g., Hospital) sends a request for reimbursement of costs incurred for a certain treatment to the FIS

 1. A patient was treated with chemotherapy in their local hospital and cured.
 1. The hospital wants to prepare a hospital bill to reclaim the incurred costs.